The Burnout & Retention Domino Effect

 - 2 min read

-Nursing burnout isn't just a wellness issue — it's a workforce crisis with a compounding cost structure.
+Nursing burnout isn't just a wellness issue.
+It's a workforce crisis with a compounding cost structure.
 When one nurse leaves due to burnout, the remaining staff absorbs the load, accelerating their own burnout and triggering a domino effect that can hollow out entire units.

 The Burnout Numbers